 Income Taxes.
-As we intend to qualify as a RIC under Subchapter M of the Code, the Company does not provide for income taxes.
+As we intend to qualify as a RIC under Subchapter M of the Code, the Company does not accrue for income taxes.
 The Company has capital loss carryforwards that can be used to offset net realized capital gains.
 The Company recognizes interest and penalties in income tax expense.
 We pay federal, state and local income taxes on behalf of our wholly owned subsidiary, Ventures, which is a C corporation.
 See "Note 10.
 Income Taxes."

 Foreign Currency Translation.
 The accounting records of the Company are maintained in U.S. dollars.
 All assets and liabilities denominated in foreign currencies are translated into U.S. dollars based on the rate of exchange of such currencies against U.S. dollars on the date of valuation.
+The Company does not isolate the portion of the results of operations that arises from changes in foreign currency rates on investments held on its Consolidated Statements of Operations.
+For the twelve months ended December 31, 2013, included in the net increase in unrealized depreciation on investments was an unrealized depreciation of \$371,513 resulting from foreign currency translation.
 For the twelve months ended December 31, 2012, included in the net decrease in unrealized appreciation on investments was an unrealized gain of \$123,904 resulting from foreign currency translation.